 Vibrant Faith Ministries works ecumenically and this is what we heard from an LCMS event attendee.

 I pray that God is blessing your day!

-On Saturday, a group of 10 people from my church, St. James in Howard Lake, attended the Vibrant Faith Ministries workshop sponsored through the LCMS South District (made possible by a Vibrant Faith Grant!).
+On Saturday, a group of 10 people from my church, St. James in Howard Lake, attended the Vibrant Faith Ministries workshop sponsored through the LCMS South District.
 Marilyn facilitated the event, along with Pastor Kinney from the South District.
-I don't think I can adequately capture in an e-mail the impact of this workshop.
+I don’t think I can adequately capture in an e-mail the impact of this workshop.
 However, I wanted to make sure that you were aware of how fundamentally important that experience was to me, those from my church who attended, and to the entire group of participants.

 First, I want to make sure you know how BLESSED we were to have Marilyn facilitate.
 She was fantastic – smart, witty, authentic, affirming – she made everyone feel like they were important because they were beloved children of God responding to a call in the heart to embrace and share a vibrant faith.
 I really could not be more pleased with her – she was an absolute joy to watch – God has certainly blessed her!